-Doorbell security alert helps couple escape house fire
+Doorbell security alert helps couple escape house fire on Indy’s east side

 Four days before the fire, Jennifer had a double mastectomy.

-“My family was safe, and that’s all that really mattered to me,” said Michel.
+“My family was safe, and that’s all that really mattered to me,” said Michael.

-Their Warren Township home is now burnt and boarded up, but this family is beyond grateful for technology and the timing.
+Their Warren Township home is now boarded up, but this family is beyond grateful for technology and the timing.

 “Just makes you think everything always happens for a reason.
-You don’t ever know what that reason is until you can look back with hindsight, but in the end, I’m really thankful that I had to go through that cancer journey, the surgery scenario, because it’s almost what kept us all safe,” said Jennifer Schumpf.
+You don’t ever know what that reason is until you can look back with hindsight, but in the end, I’m really thankful that I had to go through that cancer journey, the surgery scenario, because it’s almost what kept us all safe,” said Jennifer.

-The couple does have insurance and was able to save some pictures and other priceless memories.
+The couple has insurance, and they were able to save some pictures and other priceless memories.
 Jennifer received the good news recently that she is cancer free.